 What about you?
 Should YOU buy into the Friday mindset?

-Is there a “bad” day to make calls?
+Is there a “bad” day to make the call?

 From a number of studies, it seems that there are generally “good” and “bad” days to make calls — to a degree.
 The Kellogg School of Management studied the experience of many sales professionals (accounting for millions of calls) and reported that Thursday is the best day to call and the hour between 8 AM and 9 AM is the best time to reach people on the phone.
 The worst time is right after lunch.